goharbor/harbor/migration/README.md

 You may change `/data/database` to the mysql volumes path you set in docker-compose.yml.

 ###Migration operation reference
-- You can use `help` to show instruction of harbor-migration
+- You can use `help` to show instruction of Harbor migration

     ```docker run migrate-tool help```

-- You can use `test` to test mysql connection in harbor-migration
+- You can use `test` to test mysql connection in Harbor migration

     ```docker run --rm -v /data/database:/var/lib/mysql migrate-tool test```